-- Ph.D. or ABD (Ph.D. complete by August 2018) in modern British (post-1688) History with a second field in one or more of the following areas: South Asia, Middle East, East Asia, and/or Africa.
-(Degree must be from a regionally accredited or internationally accredited/government certified university.)
+- Ph.D. or ABD (with Ph.D. by August 2024) in Atlantic World History or related field with a secondary field of expertise in one or more of the following areas: World History, Latin America, West Africa, or Early Modern Europe (Degree must be from a regionally accredited or internationally accredited/government certified University).

 - Demonstrated strong written and oral communication skills

 - Demonstrated commitment to collegiality when interacting with others within the University community

 As a public regional university with a graduate mission, Southeast seeks candidates with a commitment to excellent undergraduate and graduate education and student success within the framework of the teacher-scholar model.
 Applications of instructional technology and pedagogical research are supported through the Center for Teaching and Learning and the Office of Online Learning.
 Successful candidates will contribute to the development of innovative curricula and delivery strategies, including traditional, blended, and online formats, and participate in initiatives promoting student success, retention, and degree completion.